tytydraco/yessleep/out/I_Come_From_a_Small_Mountain_Village_Where_No_One_Dares_Speak_During_Christmas.md

 I immediately crouch down next to a stall selling traditional pastries.
 It obscured the view of the tower so at least I wouldn’t been seen.
 I look out towards the open square and people were starting to look around, curious as to what happened and why Mr. Hansen was laying face up on the middle of the ground.

 A few villagers looked at me and I didn’t know what to do.
-My adrenaline had kicked in and my hear felt strange.
+My adrenaline had kicked in and my heart felt strange.
 It was racing like it never had before.
 What could I do at that moment?
 I pointed up towards the direction of the Bell Tower.

 That’s when the screams started.
 It was a few at first but then the panic set in.
 Everyone was trapped in the middle of the expansive plaza with precious few spots for cover.